runicscribe/worldbuilding-docs/dae-machina/culture/individuals/index.md

 **Description:**

 Dark, straight, shoulder-length hair.
 Broad shoulders.
-Typically wears an outfit consisting of knee-lenght leather boots, a knee-lenght diagonal-cut skirt, a cropped, diagonal cut vest with flared sleves, and a leather satchel.
+Typically wears an outfit consisting of knee-length leather boots, a knee-length diagonal-cut skirt, a cropped, diagonal cut vest with flared sleves, and a leather satchel.

-Skilled chimerist.
-One of the largest suppliers of null grubs in eastern Eaos.
+Skilled chimerist based out of Arcmuth.
+One of the largest suppliers of [null grubs](../../world/bestiary/fauna/abberations) in eastern Eaos.
-Main interest is experimentation with and manufacture of living sex toys, although these are diseminated rather more clandestinely than the null grubs.

-Maintains a private laboratory some ways outside of Arcmuth.
-Maintains a couple different storefronts in the city, and ocasionally runs practical chimerist classes at the AoM&MA.
+She maintains a private laboratory some ways outside of Arcmuth, along with a couple different storefronts in the city.
+She ocasionally runs practical chimerist classes at the AoM&MA.

+In addition to her main business producing null grubs, she also works in chimerism research, mainly involved producing various small bespoke chimeric constructs.

 **Affiliations:**
 AoM&MA, Arcmuth.